 So what does this have to do with motivation?
 Going back to Maslow's Motivation Model, the needs at the lower end can be met by the kind of motivation that is rooted in survival.
 However, as we progress upwards, our motivation is fuelled by our future vision.
 For example, once you reach level 2 (safety needs), you are in a position to be grateful for where you are and this will propel you to progress towards a better future.

 Many of us are fortunate to be born into one of the middle levels, with our 'Belonging' and 'Esteem' needs already met by our parents and/or those who cared for us when we were little.
 It is then a matter of learning to be grateful for our circumstances and progressing from there.
 This usually happens through some kind of loss and going through a journey recovering from that loss.

-Experiencing a tragedy such as, for example, losing a loving parent, forces one to go through a process of coming to terms with the loss.
-This process will inevitably expound a number of valuable lessons, the most important being the value of gratitude for having such a parent.
-On the other hand, those who had abusive parents will have to go through a different kind of journey to overcome their psychological trauma.
+Experiencing a tragedy such as, for example, losing a loved one, forces one to go through a process of coming to terms with the loss.
+This process will inevitably expound a number of valuable lessons, the most important being the value of gratitude for having known that person and having the experiences that you had with them.

-Therefore, there is always a learning process one has to go through to understand the value of what they have and don't have.
-Once this is done, it is easier to have more healthy and positive motivations for doing what we do.
+There is always a learning process that one has to go through to understand the value of what they have and don't have.
+Once this process is done, it is easier to have more healthy and positive motivations for doing what we do.
 Once we get to such a state, we will naturally be more inclined to spread positive vibes with others, thereby helping them in their own journey, whatever it may be.